 Master of Science in Criminal Justice

 This 36-credit program requires 12 classes.
-In addition to required classes, students take a combination of criminal justice and general elective classes.
-Core subjects include research methods, data and policy analysis in criminal justice and theoretical and legal principles of justice administration.
+In addition to five required core classes, students take a combination of criminal justice and general elective classes.
+Core subjects include research methods, data and policy analysis in criminal justice, criminological theory and transnational crime.
 Elective choices may vary according to individual education or career goals, such as doctoral study or postsecondary teaching.
 This program is also offered online.

 Saint Thomas University

-The bachelor's degree program in criminal justice at Saint Thomas University allows students to concurrently earn a certificate in homeland security and terrorism control; bachelor's degree students may also pick up a second major in a field such as political science, psychology, environmental justice or English.
+The bachelor's degree program in criminal justice at Saint Thomas University allows students to concurrently earn a second major in a field such as political science, psychology, environmental justice or English.
 The school does not employ any adjunct instructors.

 Bachelor of Arts in Criminal Justice

 The faculty members that teach in this degree program prepare students for careers in correctional services, law enforcement or judicial services.
-White-collar criminality, organized crime, crime and delinquency, criminology and victimology are just a few of the topics covered in the program's curriculum.
-There are also administrative classes on budgeting and planning, human resource management and police organization.
+Police and society, crime and delinquency, juvenile justice and police operations are just a few of the topics covered in the program's curriculum.
+An internship and individualized project are among electives students can choose from.

 Other School Options

-Johnson and Wales University - North Miami is about 11.5 miles away from the downtown area and offers a Bachelor of Science in Criminal Justice degree program with a concentration in national security.
-Around 15 miles north of Miami's downtown is Florida Memorial University, a private nonprofit school that has a Bachelor of Arts in Criminal Justice degree program available.
+Johnson and Wales University - North Miami is about ten miles away from the downtown area and offers a Bachelor of Science in Criminal Justice degree program.
+Around nine miles north of Miami's downtown is Florida Memorial University, a private nonprofit school that has a Bachelor of Arts in Criminal Justice degree program available.